November 30, 2012

 people.
 It is one of at least eight countries larger than Israel that The Post has referred to as tiny while withholding this accurate description from the Jewish state.

-A Nexis search indicates no “tiny Israel” reference in Post reporting for at least the past five years.
-At just over 8,000 square miles (the size of New Jersey) and fewer than eight million people, it ought to qualify.
-Next door, Jordan, with four times Israel’s land mass, has been referred to as “tiny.”
+A Nexis search then indicated no “tiny Israel” reference in Post reporting for at least the past five years.
+At just over 8,000 square miles (the size of New Jersey) and (at the time) fewer than eight million people, it ought to have qualified.
+Next door, Jordan, with more than four times Israel’s land mass, has been referred to as “tiny.”
 In “Jordan hit by protests over fuel price increase; Muslim Brotherhood accused of exploiting public discontent” (Nov.
 15, 2012), The Post described the Hashemite kingdom as “the small Arab country of six million ….”

 That Israel does not qualify for The Post’s diminuitive designation may indicate how the newspaper perceives the Arab-Israeli conflict.
 This could include assumptions about which side is less vulnerable, more “naturally” able to make concessions, more likely to use excessive force and so on.
 Of course, Israel not only is tiny territorially, its constricted area is uniquely vulnerable, four miles wide just west of Jerusalem, barely eight miles wide north of Tel Aviv.